AlaminSarkerFRII/AlaminSarkerFRII/README.md

 <!-- profile view End -->

 # About Me.
-<p align="justify"> 2+ years experienced software engineer who like to explore new technologies in order to keep a pace with the competitive world.</p>
+<p align="justify"> Software engineer with over 2 years of experience, passionate about exploring new technologies to stay ahead in a competitive landscape.
+Continuously driven to learn, adapt, and innovate</p>

 - 🔭 I’m currently working as a software engineer at Technometrics.net
 - 🌱 I’m currently working on BGB and SIMS projects.